When creating a Scene, the geographical features such as the ground, sea, and mountains are essential.

 Let’s import the ‘water’ material first.

-In the manu bar, select ‘Assets > Import Package > Environment’.
+In the menu bar, select ‘Assets > Import Package > Environment’.

-It brings up a pop-up window to import packages, so press ‘Import’ with all the packages selected.
+This will bring up a window to import packages, press ‘Import’ with all the packages selected.

-This is the material of water we use this time.
-By the way, ‘WaterProNight’ is the water for a night scene, as the name suggested.
-So, use it if you place water in a dark scene.
+This will be the water material that we will use this time.
+By the way, ‘WaterProNight’ is the water meant for a night scene, as the name suggests.

-In the Inspector of Terrain, set up the parameters for ‘Paint Height’ as follows.
+In the Inspector for Terrain, set up the parameters for ‘Paint Height’ as follows.

-Draw a circle with upheavals by dragging the mouse in the Scene, shaping a basin.
+Draw a circle with upheavals by dragging the mouse in the Scene to shape a basin.

 Place ‘WaterProDaytime’ in the Scene

 Drag ‘WaterProDaytime’ from the Project view and place it so that it fits into the basin on the Scene.

 If the size doesn’t fit, adjust the ‘WaterProDaytime’ by scaling and moving it.